prefix-dev/sharded-repo/sparse_repodata_cep.md

 ## <a id="authentication"></a>Authentication

-To faciliate authentication and authorization we propose to add an additional endpoint/file at `<channel>/<subdir>/token` with the following content:
+To faciliate authentication and authorization we propose to add an additional endpoint at `<channel>/<subdir>/token` with the following content:

 ```json
 {